Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 I mean, that's depressing.

-Particularly if you happen to be a Tea Party type, they would love to be able to just dispirit you right out of politics.
+They would love to be able to just dispirit you right out of politics.

 So here comes Perry yesterday.

-He said, My friends, we are a resilient country.
+He said, my friends, we are a resilient country.

 You think about who we are.